-It took about four more years, or until after Michael’s retirement, that our lives were in a position to pack up and go in our Airstream.
+It took about four more years, or until after Michael’s retirement that our lives were in a position to pack up and go in our Airstream.
 That's where this adventure of Living Small with One's Food starts; because living in a tiny home for six months taught me much about downsizing.

 My tiny kitchen space.

 Our Airstream has a kitchen with a stovetop, an oven, one small sink, and a refrigerator.
 My total kitchen counter space amounts to approximately two inches, and I am not exaggerating.
 That is not a lot different than most people around the world.
 The normal kitchen size of most North American homes is often large: Not so for the food preparation space of many others in this world.
-Thus, food downsizing became a constant theme, for there was no place to prepare victuals, and after preparation, one needed to store leftovers, and that was my biggest challenge.
+Thus, food downsizing became a constant theme, for there was no place to prepare victuals, and after preparation, one needed to store leftovers, which was my biggest challenge.
 So each trip to the supermarket came with much forethought.

 I had to learn to think “Small, Rich, and Real” (somewhat like last month’s blog entry).
 Small because the refrigerator and freezer space was tiny.
-Rich because there wasn’t room for choices of 1%, 2%, or 3% milk but just one container of milk or cream so we went “full-fat.”
-And Real because when you are living with less space, you want to eat wholesomely even if that nutrition means beans, rice, and corn tortillas.
+Rich because there wasn’t room for choices of 1%, 2%, or 3% milk but just one container of milk or cream, so we went “full-fat.”
+And Real because when you live with less space, you want to eat wholesomely even if that nutrition means beans, rice, and corn tortillas.
 One wants to use his/her money wisely, for food becomes not just what you live to eat, but it assumes the natural position for which God intended: Food becomes what we eat to live.

 Frugal dinners looked like a three-point picture.
 We consumed meat, often within a casserole type meal: vegetables, usually within a salad or canned vegetables, and a starchy addition, generally incorporated within the casserole.
-The freezer/ refrigerator space negated ice cream or generally any kind of dessert so fresh fruit and nuts were our desserts.
-Leftovers were carefully packaged in small, clear, containers and all stacked cautiously on top of each other for maximum storage.
+The freezer/ refrigerator space negated ice cream or generally any dessert, so fresh fruit, and nuts were our desserts.
+Leftovers were carefully packaged in small, clear containers and all stacked cautiously on top of each other for maximum storage.
 But what I noticed from this three-point presentation is that I gave much more thought to utilize everything in the refrigerator—a concept which one doesn’t need to do when one has more refrigerator storage space.
 When food is out of sight, it usually is out of mind and will go bad.
 Thus, I was much more economical in our food consumption because I was completely aware of what the refrigerator held.
 That is good!

-And not only did we need to monitor the refrigerator space, but every item in our cabinets also became subject to scrutiny.
+And not only did we need to monitor the refrigerator space, but every item in our cabinets also became scrutinized.
 Did I need two types of rice when one would do?
 What about keeping the dry foods in jars or containers so they would be easier to store and stack on top of one another?
 Everything had a place and space for that place, or it didn’t deserve to be in our tiny home.